Istanbul votes in crucial mayoral re-run | DW | 23.06.2019

 The first mayoral vote in March was annulled after the ruling AKP party's losing candidate cried foul.
 Critics say the re-run is proof that President Erdogan does not want to lose grip on power.

-Istanbul residents headed back to the polls on Sunday to elect the city mayor after the first vote in March was canceled out by election authorities due to rigging complaints.
+Istanbul residents headed back to the polls on Sunday to elect the city mayor after the first vote in March was declared void by election authorities due to rigging complaints.

 Read more: Istanbul mayoral vote to be held again, election officials rule